ceph/ceph-ansible/docs/source/osds/scenarios.rst

 --------------

-This OSD scenario uses ``ceph-disk`` to create OSDs from raw devices with journals that exit on a dedicated device.
+This OSD scenario uses ``ceph-disk`` to create OSDs from raw devices with journals that exist on a dedicated device.

 Use ``osd_scenario: non-collocated`` to enable this scenario.
 This scenario also has the following required configuration options: